nicholaswilde/recipes/docs/breakfast/yeasted-doughnuts-with-chocolate-frosting.md

 ### Step 6

-FOR THE FROSTING: While doughnuts cool, microwave finely chopped bittersweet chocolate and water in medium bowl at 50 percent power until chocolate is melted, about 30 seconds.
+While doughnuts cool, microwave finely chopped bittersweet chocolate and water in medium bowl at 50 percent power until chocolate is melted, about 30 seconds.
 Whisk in confectioners' sugar, unsweetened cocoa powder, and salt until smooth and fluid.
 Let cool slightly.

 ### Step 7